-I recently returned from my home on PEI, which serves as an incubator for domesticity and design – and spawns my Tales From Upper Hillsborough – to my home in Toronto, where I have front-row seats watching the real-time play-by-play dynamics of the Toronto real estate market – prompting the occasional Tales From The Real Estate Trenches.
-No matter where I am located, the common thread in my observations that are at the crux of my blog is that most everything I write about revolves around real estate, housing and home.
+I recently returned from my home on PEI, which serves as an incubator for domesticity and design – and spawns my Tales From Upper Hillsborough – to my home in Toronto, where I have front-row seats watching the real-time play-by-play dynamics of the Toronto real estate market that I occasionally recount in my Tales From The Real Estate Trenches.
+No matter where I am located, the common thread of my blog is that almost everything I write about revolves around real estate, housing, and home.
 And there is always lots to reflect upon.

 Life In The Real Estate Trenches

-Lately, I’ve been channelling my energy into ‘making pretty’ with a belt sander to distract myself from the intensity and momentum of a real estate market that is cranked on overdrive and spinning out of control.
-Whereas a few weeks back my jaw would drop, or my eyebrows would raise, as I clocked the sold sum of a handful of properties on the daily reports, my body now involuntarily responds like an animated cartoon character whose jaw drops, eyebrows raise while my eyes pop out of my head and steam comes out of my ears seeing row upon row of extreme sales.
+As someone who is ‘on call’ every waking moment when I’m in Toronto working as a realtor, on PEI I try channeling my energy into ‘making pretty’ with a belt sander to distract myself from the intensity and momentum of a real estate market that is cranked on overdrive and often feels like it’s spinning out of control.
+Whereas a few weeks back my eyebrows would raise as I clocked the sold sums of properties on the daily reports, now that I’m back in town my body involuntarily responds like an animated cartoon character whose jaw drops, eyes pop out and steam comes out of my ears seeing row upon row of precedent-setting sale sums.

-I’m feeling a similar incongruent synergy in our current market dynamics that I witnessed once before.
+Allow me to confess I’m feeling a similar incongruent energy oscillating in our current market dynamics that I felt once before.
 This isn’t a tall tale, however: it’s a snapshot of a time when the unquenchable thirst for speculative profits amidst a wobbling economy collided with the Bank Of Canada’s efforts to temper inflation at the intersection of greed (Sellers) and wrath (Buyers).

 It seems disarmingly similar to now.